 If (i) the Acquisition is not consummated prior to March 31, 2022, (ii) the Purchase Agreement is terminated at any time prior to March 31, 2022 (other than as a result of consummating the Acquisition) or (iii) we publicly announce at any time prior to March 31, 2022 that we will no longer pursue the consummation of the Acquisition (the earliest of any such date under clause (i), (ii) or (iii) above, a "Trigger Date"), then we will be required to redeem all of the outstanding 2031 notes and 2051 notes pursuant to a special mandatory redemption at a redemption price equal to 101% of the aggregate principal amount of the 2031 notes and the 2051 notes, plus accrued and unpaid interest to, but excluding, the Special Mandatory Redemption Date.
-In that event, we will cause a notice of special mandatory redemption to be transmitted to each holder of the 2031 notes and the 2051 notes at its registered address and to the Trustee promptly, but in any event not later than five Business Days after the Trigger Date, and will redeem the 2031 notes and the 2051 notes on the date specified in the notice of special mandatory redemption (the date so specified, the "Special Mandatory Redemption Date").
-The Special Mandatory Redemption Date will be a date selected by us and set forth in the notice of special mandatory redemption and will be no later than 30 days following any Trigger Date, but no earlier than the fifth Business Day following the day the notice of special mandatory redemption is transmitted to holders of the 2031 notes and the 2051 notes.
+In that event, we will cause a notice of special mandatory redemption to be transmitted to each holder of the 2031 notes and the 2051 notes at its registered address and to the Trustee promptly, but in any event not later than five Business Days after the Trigger Date, and will redeem the 2031 notes and the 2051 notes on the date specified in the notice of special mandatory redemption Date will be a date selected by us and set forth in the notice of special mandatory redemption and will be no later than 30 days following any Trigger Date, but no earlier than the fifth Business Day following the day the notice of special mandatory redemption is transmitted to holders of the 2031 notes.